wmatern/hiv-rna-velocity/README.md

 ![Merged CD3d](/figures/umap_merged_CD3d.png)

-This plot clearly show a sub-population of cells that lack CD3d expression in donor 1 (but not donor 2).
+This plot clearly shows a sub-population of cells that lack CD3d expression in donor 1 (but not donor 2).
 CD3 is a marker of the T-cell lineage which strongly suggests that this population of CD3- cells are not T-cells.
-It is likely that there is some type of contaminating population - possibly the H80 feeder cells used to stimulate the T-cells.
+It is likely that there is some type of contaminating population in the donor 1 samples - possibly the H80 feeder cells used to stimulate the T-cells.

 Now I plot the expression of Beta-2-microglobulin (B2M):
 ![Merged B2M](/figures/umap_merged_B2M.png)